Fairhope Lions Club Meeting Place Café 98 901 Fairhope Ave

 Website design and hosting by North Mobile Internet Services, Inc.

-Donate your old eyeglasses at our collection boxes!
+boxes!
 You will find them at these locations.

 2021 Melvin Jones Award from the Fairhope Lions Club Lion Bill Bonniwell was awarded the Melvin Jones Fellowship Award for dedicated humanitarian services.
 Lion Bonniwell became a Lion and joined the Fairhope Club in 2017.
 Since then, he has been actively involved in all Club projects and events.
 He has Chaired the Club’s annual Golf Tournament for three years, lead campaigns to increase funding and awareness for Prodisee Pantry, Alabama Free Clinic, and Camp Rapahope.
 He has Chaired the Membership Growth Committee, served as Club Treasurer for two years and Club President this past year.
 His leadership kept the Club together and active in the community in spite of COVID 19 restrictions.

-2023 Vision Screening Event at Prodisee Pantry
+2024 Vision Screening Event at Prodisee Pantry

 What it means to be a Lion in the Fairhope Lions Club